The-Jay-Aher/DevOps/IAC/Terraform/README.md

 -   Command - `zipmap(keyslist, valueslist)`
 -   **Simple Use Case** -
     -   You are creating multiple IAM users.
-    -   You need to output which contains direct mapping of the IAM names and ARNs.
+    -   You need to output which contains a direct mapping of the IAM names and ARNs.

 ### Comment in Terraform